 In many dev tools, you will face large amounts of information.
 And these are not the things that you can hide in the burger menu: all of them are important for the proper functioning of the app.
 To not overclutter the screens, you have to use different ways of visual organization.

 Here are some examples.
-In Polaris, we used heatmaps to give a fast overlook of large depositories.
+In Tromzo, we used heatmaps to give a fast overlook of large depositories.
 Below there is a long table of vulnerabilities, which would be hard to analyze without some visualization.
 Heatmap draws the attention of the user to the most problematic repositories, teams, or projects by coloring them in bright red.

-On the dashboard of Polaris that contains a few blocks of information, we used separated cards for each and visualized trends with a graph.
+On the dashboard of Tromzo that contains a few blocks of information, we used separated cards for each and visualized trends with a graph.
 In addition, all the most important numbers are shown with big font sizes.

 Another way of visualizing a complex system is intelligence graph: each separate element is shown in connection with team, project, vulnerabilities, and so on.